Duncan1106/Adaptive-Solar-EV-Charging/README.md

  # Contributing
   Contributions to this project are welcome.
 To contribute, follow these steps:

-    - Fork this repository.
+    - Fork this repository
-    - Create a new branch.
+    - Create a new branch
-    - Make your changes.
+    - Make your changes
-    - Test your changes.
+    - Test your changes
-    - Submit a pull request.
+    - Submit a pull request

-License
+ # License
   This project is licensed under the MIT License - see the LICENSE.md file for details.